Activision Blizzard worker organization: History

-A Better ABK organized two walkouts at Blizzard Activision in 2021 in response to the sexual harassment case against the company.
+A Better ABK organized two walkouts at Activision Blizzard in 2021 in response to the sexual harassment case against the company.
 In July, the group organized a "Walkout for Equality" for specific internal policy changes on topics including arbitration, diversity, and recruitment.
-Another walkout in November followed a Wall Street Journal report that CEO Bobby Kotick had known and not acted on harassment and abuse claims.
+Another walkout in November followed a report in The Wall Street Journal that CEO Bobby Kotick had known and not acted on harassment and abuse claims.
 Over 100 employees demonstrated outside Blizzard's headquarters and 1,700 workers signed a petition for Kotick's resignation.

 During the same period, the ABK Workers Alliance took several public actions.
 The group listed four demands: ending forced arbitration, more inclusive hiring protocol, increased compensation policy transparency, and an audit of the company's internal policies by a neutral third party.
-The Alliance objected to Kotick's choice of legal counsel to audit the company's workplace and in September, filed a unfair labor practice suit with the National Labor Relations Board for what the group described as intimidation and coersion to prevent their discussion of wage disparity and forced arbitration policy.
+The Alliance objected to Kotick's choice of legal counsel to audit the company's workplace and in September, filed an unfair labor practice suit with the National Labor Relations Board for what the group described as intimidation and coersion to prevent their discussion of wage disparity and forced arbitration policy.
 As part of a series of changes announced in response to the sexual harassment lawsuit, the company agreed to waive forced arbitration in cases about sexual harassment and discrimination.
 Their demand met, the alliance celebrated.
-In the time after the Wall Street Journal report on the CEO, one of the Alliance's main organizers, senior test analyst Jessica Gonzalez, left the company for personal reasons.
+In the time after The Wall Street Journal report on the CEO, one of the Alliance's main organizers, senior test analyst Jessica Gonzalez, left the company for personal reasons.